SteelRidgeRobotics/2023-2024_FRC_Season/controls/hardware_software_interface_specifications/competition_hw_sw_interface_spec.md

 ### Limelight 3

-The Limelight vision module os connected directly to Ethernet Switch through an Ethernet cable.
+The Limelight vision module is connected directly to Ethernet Switch through an Ethernet cable.

 ## Useful Links